AdobeDocs/experience-platform.en/help/sources/tutorials/api/collect/streaming.md

 ## Getting started

-This tutorial requires you to have a valid connection ID for a streaming connector.
-If you do not have this information, see the following tutorials on create a streaming source connection before attempting this tutorial:

-- [[!DNL Amazon Kinesis]](../create/cloud-storage/kinesis.md)
-- [[!DNL Azure Event Hubs]](../create/cloud-storage/eventhub.md)
-- [[!DNL HTTP API]](../create/streaming/http.md)
-- [[!DNL Google PubSub]](../create/cloud-storage/google-pubsub.md)

-This tutorial also requires you to have a working understanding of the following components of Adobe Experience Platform:
+This tutorial requires you to have a working understanding of the following components of Adobe Experience Platform:

 - [[!DNL Experience Data Model (XDM) System]](../../../../xdm/home.md): The standardized framework by which Experience Platform organizes customer experience data.
   - [Basics of schema composition](../../../../xdm/schema/composition.md): Learn about the basic building blocks of XDM schemas, including key principles and best practices in schema composition.
   - [Schema Registry developer guide](../../../../xdm/api/getting-started.md): Includes important information that you need to know in order to successfully perform calls to the Schema Registry API.
 This includes your `{TENANT_ID}`, the concept of "containers", and the required headers for making requests (with special attention to the Accept header and its possible values).
 - [[!DNL Catalog Service]](../../../../catalog/home.md): Catalog is the system of record for data location and lineage within Experience Platform.
-- [[!DNL Streaming ingestion]](../../../../ingestion/streaming-ingestion/overview.md): Streaming ingestion for [!DNL Platform] provides users a method to send data from client and server-side devices to Experience Platform in real time..
+- [[!DNL Streaming ingestion]](../../../../ingestion/streaming-ingestion/overview.md): Streaming ingestion for Platform provides users a method to send data from client and server-side devices to Experience Platform in real time..
-- [Sandboxes](../../../../sandboxes/home.md): Experience Platform provides virtual sandboxes which partition a single [!DNL Platform] instance into separate virtual environments to help develop and evolve digital experience applications.
+- [Sandboxes](../../../../sandboxes/home.md): Experience Platform provides virtual sandboxes which partition a single Platform instance into separate virtual environments to help develop and evolve digital experience applications.

 ### Using Platform APIs

 For information on how to successfully make calls to Platform APIs, see the guide on [getting started with Platform APIs](../../../../landing/api-guide.md).

-## Create a source connection
+### Create a source connection {#source}

-To create a streaming dataflow, you need to first create a source connection and generate the unique source connection ID for your connector.
-If you don't already have this ID, see the following tutorials before attempting to create a dataflow:
+This tutorial also requires you to have a valid source connection ID for a streaming connector.
+If you do not have this information, see the following tutorials on create a streaming source connection before attempting this tutorial:

-- [Create an [!DNL Amazon Kinesis] source connection](../create/cloud-storage/kinesis.md)
+- [[!DNL Amazon Kinesis]](../create/cloud-storage/kinesis.md)
-- [Create an [!DNL Azure Event Hubs] source connection](../create/cloud-storage/eventhub.md)
+- [[!DNL Azure Event Hubs]](../create/cloud-storage/eventhub.md)
+- [[!DNL HTTP API]](../create/streaming/http.md)
-- [Create a [!DNL Google PubSub] source connection](../create/cloud-storage/google-pubsub.md)
+- [[!DNL Google PubSub]](../create/cloud-storage/google-pubsub.md)

 ## Create a target XDM schema {#target-schema}

-In order for the source data to be used in [!DNL Platform], a target schema must be created to structure the source data according to your needs.
-The target schema is then used to create a [!DNL Platform] dataset in which the source data is contained.
+In order for the source data to be used in Platform, a target schema must be created to structure the source data according to your needs.
+The target schema is then used to create a Platform dataset in which the source data is contained.
 This target XDM schema also extends the XDM [!DNL Individual Profile] class.

-A target XDM schema can be created by performing a POST request to the [Schema Registry API](https://www.adobe.io/apis/experienceplatform/home/api-reference.html#!acpdr/swagger-specs/schema-registry.yaml).
+To create a target XDM schema, make a POST request to the `/schemas` endpoint of the [[!DNL Schema Registry] API](https://www.adobe.io/apis/experienceplatform/home/api-reference.html#!acpdr/swagger-specs/schema-registry.yaml).

 **API format**